All Episodes

 They're real people.

-And I'm wondering what's going on, and we hear news story after news story.
+And we hear news story after news story.

-I have to quit watching the news rush because it's not about red state, blue state, left or right, Democrat Republican.
+I have to quit watching the news rush because it's not about red state, blue state, left or right, Democrat, Republican.

 It's about right or wrong.

-And my wife and I of thirty years.
+And my wife and I of 30 years, we want to see good win.

 It's not about that.